janovehennig/memory-traces/README.md

 ### Browser Compatibility

-Memory traces relies heavily on the Web Audio API for audio synthesis and processing.
+Memory Traces relies heavily on the Web Audio API for audio synthesis and processing.
 Browser support varies:

 - **Chrome/Edge**: Best performance and most reliable filter behavior
 - **Firefox**: Good overall support but may exhibit differences in filter resonance